-- In all sensitivities, the Solvency II coverage ratio remains substantially above the legal requirement of 100%. - The decrease in the interest rates of 50bps has an adverse effect on the coverage ratio of -20%. - An increase in government bond spreads of 100bps for both Belgium and Italy (i.e. two of the highest exposures in the company's bond portfolio) would adversely impact the coverage ratio by -23%, which would have been significantly higher in case the company would not apply the VA. - The performance of equity markets plays only a relatively limited role for the financial strength of ERGO Insurance NV/SA, as effects on Own Funds and SCR largely offset each other. - A 5% increase of expenses has a limited impact on the financial strength of ERGO Insurance NV/SA.
+- In all sensitivities, the Solvency II coverage ratio remains substantially above the legal requirement of 100%. - The increase in the interest rates of 100bps has an adverse effect on the coverage ratio of -35%.
+The ratio hence would drop below the internal trigger of 200%, but given that this internal trigger is focused on withstanding a low interest rate shock, this particular breach (due to high interest rates) is not considered as a concern. - An increase in government bond spreads of 100bps for Belgium or for Italy (i.e. two of the highest exposures in the company's bond portfolio) would adversely impact the coverage ratio respectively by -12% and -4%, which would have been significantly higher in case the company would not apply the VA. - The performance of equity markets plays only a relatively limited role for the financial strength of ERGO Insurance NV/SA, as effects on Own Funds and SCR largely offset each other. - A 5% increase of expenses has a limited impact on the financial strength of ERGO Insurance NV/SA.